Training in yoga based

 «Integration»

-We deal with emotional and mental dissociations caused by neglect, abuse, violence and attachment disorders that lead to serious psychological sequelae.
+Healing childhood trauma means to deal with emotional and mental dissociations caused by neglect, abuse, violence and attachment disorders that lead to serious psychological sequelae.
 Careful confrontation is possible, if safety, stability, the therapeutical relation and the foundation in one’s own body is given.
-Then previously unbearable feelings can be mindfully allowed and step by step dissolved.
-When safe confrontation leads to integration by dissolving pain, fear and horror dissociated parts can be healed and projections and transference stop.
+Then previously unbearable feelings can be mindfully allowed and carefully dissolved.

 Advanced courses